 While a change in skin texture could be a number of dermatological conditions, such as eczema or another type of dermatitis, the sudden appearance of scaly, dry skin that appears sunburned around your nipple could be an indicator of breast cancer.
 Certain types of breast cancer, including Paget’s disease, can result in your skin cells morphing and becoming inflamed.
 Breast cancer can cause changes and inflammation in skin cells that can lead to texture changes.
 You may also begin to feel itchy in these spots of abnormal texture.
 Even though there are many possible diagnoses for your textural changes that are likely benign, it’s important to have your breasts examined by your doctor just in case.

 3. Unusual Redness

 Inflammatory breast cancer can also cause red spots to appear on your breast.
 Like a difference in skin texture, redness of the skin also has a multitude of other causes, such as a perfectly benign rash.
 However, size matters when it comes to signs of cancer: if redness has spread over a significant portion (at least two thirds) of your breast, it’s absolutely time to see your doctor.
-Inflammatory breast cancer is fairly rare, making up 2-4% of all breast cancer cases diagnosed in the United States -- unfortunately, it also contributes to 7-10% of all deaths reported as a result of breast cancer.
+Inflammatory breast cancer is fairly rare, making up 2-4% of all breast cancer cases diagnosed in the United States -- unfortunately, reported as a result of breast cancer.